UTDallasEPICS/thelab-ms-test-apis/README.md

 bun dev
 ```

+Alternatively, you can use Docker Compose to run the server: `docker compose up -d`

 Use [Postman](https://www.postman.com) to test the APIs or check out the events API at [http://localhost:3030/api/events].
 There is a Postman collection, `theLabKiosk.postman_collection.json`, that can be used to test/explore the APIs using the collection variables.

 ## API Reference